GrahamDumpleton/mod_wsgi/README.rst

 * httpd24
 * httpd24-httpd-devel

+If you are running MacOS X, Apache is supplied with the operating system.
-If you are running MacOS X, you will need to have the Xcode command line tools installed.
-These can be installed by running ``xcode-select --install``.
+If running a recent MacOS X version, you will though need to have the Xcode command line tools installed as well as the Xcode application.
+The command line tools can be installed by running ``xcode-select --install``.
+The Xcode application can be installed from the MacOS X App Store.
+If you are using older MacOS X versions, you may be able to get away with having just the command line tools.

+If you are running Windows, it is recommended you use the Apache distribution from Apache Lounge (www.apachelounge.com).
+Other Apache distributions for Windows aren't always complete and are missing the files needed to compile additional Apache modules.
+By default, it is expected that Apache is installed in the directory ``C:/Apache24`` on Windows.

 Installation into Apache
 ------------------------